-Local Authority Designated Officer (LADO)

-Bristol Nicola Laird 0117 9037795 07795 091020 nicola.laird@bristol.gcsx.gov.uk South Glos Tina Wilson 01454 868508 Tina.wilson@southglos.gov.uk North Somerset Julie Bishop 01275 888624 Julie.bishop_hss@n_somerset.gov.uk BANES Jackie Deas 01225 396810 Jackie deas@bathnes.gov.uk
+Local Authority Designated Officer (LADO) Bristol Nicola Laird 0117 9037795 07795 091020 nicola.laird@bristol.gcsx.gov.uk South Glos Jon Goddard 01454 868508 Jon.Goddard@southglos.gov.uk North Somerset Julie Bishop 01275 888624 Julie.bishop_hss@n_somerset.gov.uk BANES Jackie Deas 01225 396810 Jackie deas@bathnes.gov.uk

-Children's Social Care Services' Bristol (First Response) 0117 9036444 South Glos (access and response) 01454 866000 North Somerset (Single Point Access 01275 888808 BANES (Children's Social Work Services) 01225 396339
+Children's Social Care Services' Bristol (First Response) 0117 9036444 South Glos (Access and Response) 01454 866000 North Somerset (Single Point Access 01275 888808 BANES (Children's Social Work Services) 01225 396339

-Local Safeguarding Board
+Local Safeguarding Boa 1

 Bristol 0117 9031414

 South Glos 01454 866000

 North Somerset 01275 888808

 BANES 01225 396974

-Other Useful Contact Numbers Emergency Duty Team for all Local Authority Areas within the Cabot Learning Federation 01454
+Other Useful Contact Numbers

+Emergency Duty Team for all Local Authority Areas within the Cabot Learning Federation 01454 615165

-If there is an immediate risk of significant harm ring the Police on 999The following telephone numbers may be useful for pupils:Police Child Abuse Investigation Team:0845 456 7000Childline:0800 1111NSPCC:0808 800 5000
+If there is an immediate risk of significant harm ring the Police on 999

+The following telephone numbers may be useful for pupils: Police Child Abuse Investigation Team: 0845 456 7000 Childline: 0800 1111

+NSPCC: 0808 800 5000

-Dealing with initial allegation / disclosure of abuse
+1. Dealing with initial allegation / disclosure of abuse

-- 1 A member of staff suspecting or hearing an allegation of abuse: - must listen carefully to the child and keep an open mind.
+- 1.1 A member of staff suspecting or hearing an allegation of abuse: - must listen carefully to the child and keep an open mind.
 Staff should not take a decision as to whether or not the abuse has taken place. - must not ask leading questions, that is, a question which suggests its own answer. - must reassure the child but not give a guarantee of absolute confidentiality.
-The member of staff should explain that they need to pass the information to the Designated Safeguarding Lead who will ensure that the correct action is taken. - must keep a sufficient written record of the conversation (if possible, on the referral form in Appendix 2).
+The member of staff should explain that they need to pass the information to the Designated Safeguarding Lead who will ensure that the correct action is taken. - must keep a sufficient written record of the conversation (if possible, on the referral form in Appendix 3).
 The record should include the date, time and place of the conversation and the essence of what was said and done by whom and in whose presence.
 The record should be signed by the person making it and should use names, not initials.
 The record must be kept securely and handed to the Designated Safeguarding Lead. - Staff may share information directly with Children's Social Care or the Police if they are convinced that there is a risk of immediate serious harm and a direct report is the only way to ensure the pupil's safety and the Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, the Principal, Executive Principal, and the CEO are not available. - Preserving Evidence All evidence, (for example, scribbled notes, mobile phones containing text messages, clothing, computers), must be safeguarded and preserved.

-2 Reporting
+2. Reporting